lyzidiamond/lyzidiamond.github.com/_posts/2013-09-24-external-geojson-and-leaflet-the-other-way.md

 There are two main differences.
 First of all, the link relation in the `<head>` is gone.
 Second, the first argument to the jQuery `getJSON()` method is different.
 Instead of using some additional jQuery code to identify the linked JSON and pull out the content, we just simply pass the JSON file _itself_ into the method.
 (The second argument remains the same, a callback function upon successful "getting" of the JSON file.)
 Everything else is the same.
 And as you [can see](http://lyzidiamond.com/cupcakes/cupcakes_fail.html), it looks [exactly the same](http://lyzidiamond.com/cupcakes/cupcakes.html).

-<h2>This is great!
-Should I just use this instead of link relations all the time?</h2>
+## This is great!
+Should I just use this instead of link relations all the time?

 <blockquote class="twitter-tweet"><p><a href="https://twitter.com/vtcraghead">@vtcraghead</a> <a href="https://twitter.com/lyzidiamond">@lyzidiamond</a> Might need to be proxied if cross-domain...</p>&mdash; Bryan McBride (@brymcbride) <a href="https://twitter.com/brymcbride/statuses/382541743947665408">September 24, 2013</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-No. This technique worked for me because my [cupcakes.html](http://lyzidiamond.com/cupcakes_fail.html) and [cupcakes.json](http://lyzidiamond.com/cupcakes.json) files are in the same domain.
+**No.** This technique worked for me because my [cupcakes.html](http://lyzidiamond.com/cupcakes/cupcakes_fail.html) and [cupcakes.json](http://lyzidiamond.com/cupcakes/cupcakes.json) files are in the same domain.
 If my files were in separate domains, I would have to create a proxy.
-(There is a nice example of a simple PHP proxy and an example its usage with jQuery's getJSON method [here](https://gist.github.com/bmcbride/6614373#file-proxy-php).
+(There is a nice example of a simple PHP proxy and an example its usage with jQuery's `getJSON()` method [here](https://gist.github.com/bmcbride/6614373#file-proxy-php).
 According to Twitter, you can write these proxies in other languages too, but [it can be annoying/time consuming](https://twitter.com/billdollins/status/382561454500487168).)

 A proxy is required when using this method because of the [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Same_origin_policy_for_JavaScript), which affects browser-side programming languages.
 The policy sets restrictions on how scripts loaded from one origin can interact with resources from different origins in the interest of security ("origins" meaning "domains" in this case).
 Most methods and properties are not accessible when being requested from a different domain, so a proxy domain must be created to mimic a same-origin request.

-<h2>Oh.
+**_Editor's note:_** _At the time of this writing, modern browsers had not yet adopted CORS (cross-origin resource sharing).
+Now, modern browsers like Chrome and Firefox will not have so many issues with same-origin policy.
+This is also reflected in a change below._

+## Oh.
 That sounds annoying.
-Is there another way?</h2>
+Is there another way?

 You bet.
 [Calvin Metcalf](https://twitter.com/CWMma) has created a nice little plugin for [Leaflet](http://leafletjs.com) called [leaflet-ajax](https://github.com/calvinmetcalf/leaflet-ajax) that allows you to make a request for JSON using Ajax and allows a request/response for JSONP, making it possible to pull JSON from another domain.